Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Provided are classes for boolean and skewed boolean vectors, fast boolean methods, fast unique and non-unique integer sorting, fast set operations on sorted and unsorted sets of integers, and foundations for ff (range index, compression, chunked processing).

-exdex — by Paul J. Northrop, a year ago
+exdex — by Paul J. Northrop, 2 years ago

 Estimation of the Extremal Index